bobbingwide/oik-bwtrace/readme.txt

 9. Daily Trace Summary file

 == Upgrade Notice ==
-= 3.4.7 =
+= 3.5.0 =
-Reconciles the bobbfunc shared library which was changed for a security fix to the oik plugin.
+Update for initial support for reporing PHP 8.4's planned end of life

 == Changelog ==
-= 3.4.7 =
+= 3.5.0 =
+* Changed: Adjust some US English strings to avoid need for translation to UK English #60
+* Fixed: Cater for AJAX actions containing commas and/or quotes #90
+* Fixed: Avoid Notice by checking globals are not WP Errors before comparing #115
-* Changed: Reconcile bobbfunc shared library.
+* Fixed: Ensure bobbfunc shared library is loaded before 'shutdown' #117
+* Changed: Add support for reporting PHP 8.4 EOL #116
-* Tested: With WordPress 6.6-RC2 and WordPress Multisite
+* Tested: With WordPress 6.6.2 and WordPress Multisite
 * Tested: With PHPUnit 9.6
 * Tested: With PHP 8.3